YOUR SUNSCREEN IS DESTROYING OUR CORAL

 Don’t stop protecting your skin… Simply use natural sunscreen!

 There are so many natural sunscreens that do amazing things for the environment (and for yourself of course).
-My 2 favourites that are environmentally friendly are Swisse Natural Defence Moisturiser SPF 15 and Natural Instinct Invisible Natural Sunscreen SPF 30.
-These two affordable brands use natural sun protection alternatives that are preventing the degradation of coral reefs in our oceans.
-Zinc and Titanium Oxide are great alternatives to protect you from the sun while avoiding destruction at all costs.
+My personal favourite is SunButter Oceans SPF 50; this affordable brand uses Non-Nano Zinc Oxide as a natural sun protection alternative.
+Zinc is by faaaar the best alternative to protect you from the sun whilst avoiding destruction at all costs!

 When snorkelling around the stunning islands off the west coast of Sabah, there was little to no colourful, lively coral left to see.
 Now, I am certainly not blaming sunscreen for all the destruction of coral around the world… there are many other major factors contributing to this problem too; global warming, ocean pollution and certain fishing methods.